pnm27/snRNA_scRNA_Pipeline/README.md

   - Added working argparse to demul_samples_no_argp.py script.
   - Changed the name of sub-workflow demultiplex_no_argp.snkmk to demultiplex.snkmk
   - Changed the name of sub-workflow demul_samples_no_argp.py to demul_samples.py
+  - Fix demultiplex_no_argp.snkmk's rule that handles adding new demux to a final count matrix.
+  - Add an option (in config file) to create h5ads when demultiplexing (demultiplex_no_argp.snkmk) or not (can be used as switch when doing gt checks and finalizing donor assignment).
+  - Add an option for the rule cellSNP when ref SNPs vcf need not be subsetted further.
+  -  Make the functions similar for demultiplexing with any method.
+  - Fix issue with reading old wet_lab_info file to update (extension issues).
+  - Some issue with create_wet_lab_info.py file (it misses to add some lines from certain files - try AMP ones)

 ## Requirements